 With this new presentation there will be a main victim: Suunto.
 And is that for the 90% of users what the Spartan Trainer offers is more than enough, removing possible sales of more expensive models such as the Spartan Sport Wrist HR.
 But I guess as long as those customers stay "at home", it won't be very important.

 As I said in the definitive proof of the Spartans just a few weeks agoThe Spartans are a model that I like very much.
 For my use have some insurmountable problems, mainly because of their compatibility with external sensors.
 But for the use of the vast majority of you with a more traditional profile these watches work perfectly and I have no problem recommending them.

 The keys to the Spartan Trainer revolve entirely around its price/performance ratio.
 For less than 300 euros you get a multisport watch that offers a multitude of possibilities, a very solid platform like Movescount and a quality optical pulse sensor like Valencell's.
 That said, a ball.

-And when the full test will be available?
-Well, it will probably be available throughout September, since I will mainly focus it on the performance of the GPS and the optical sensor, since the software is the same I already analyzed in depth "a few days ago".
+And when will the full test be available?
+Well, it is likely to be available throughout September, as I will mainly focus it on the GPS and optical sensor performance, since the software is the same as the one I already analyzed in depth "a few days ago".

 Suunto Spartan Trainer Wrist HR, availability and pricing